Scott Dobie: West Bromwich Albion

 Dobie was transferred to West Bromwich Albion on 6 July 2001 for an initial £150,000 fee, with another £50,000 being paid once he reached 25 appearances for his new club.
 He made his Albion début against Walsall on 11 August 2001.
 His first goal for the club came on 22 August 2001 in a League Cup tie at Cambridge United, when he lobbed the opposition goalkeeper from 30 yards out.
 He enjoyed an impressive September, scoring his first league goal for Albion in a 4–0 win over Manchester City, and thus commencing a scoring streak of eight goals in seven games.
 However he struggled to find the net after that, not scoring again until February.
 Nonetheless, he finished the season as the club's top scorer with 11 league goals, 13 in total.
 His performances helped Albion get promoted to the Premier League in 2001–02.
 Two of his goals came on 16 March 2002 in a 3–0 win at Sheffield United; the game was dubbed the "Battle of Bramall Lane" as it was the only game in English professional football to be abandoned due to a team having insufficient players left on the pitch.

 In the summer he handed in a transfer request, reportedly because he wanted a wage increase after breaking into the Scotland national side.
 Albion refused to sell the player however, and eventually Dobie was rewarded with an improved four-year contract.
 Dobie was Albion's first Premier League substitute when he replaced Danny Dichio in the opening game against Manchester United at Old Trafford.
-He scored just five times in Albion's first Premiership season, although his strike against Tottenham Hotspur on 8 December 2002 was named 'Goal of the Week' by the BBC Sport website.
-Albion were relegated, but Dobie again won promotion with them in 2003–04, helping the club bounce back to the top-flight at the first attempt.
+He scored five times in Albion's first Premiership season and his strike against Tottenham Hotspur on 8 December 2002 was named 'Goal of the Week' by the BBC Sport website, but this wasn't enough to save the club from relegation.
+Dobie again won promotion with West Brom in 2003–04, helping the club bounce back to the top-flight at the first attempt.
+He scored five league goals including three in as many matches in consecutive wins against Stoke, Millwall and Gillingham.

+Albion returned to the Premier League for the 2004–05 season, and Dobie scored what turned out to be his last goal for the club in a 2-1 defeat to Everton at Goodison Park on 28 August 2004.